 General Program Questions

 What projects are eligible for CMAQ funding?

 Many projects are eligible for CMAQ funding.
 The program description document contains more information on the program and the types of projects it funds.
-Ineligible project types are listed starting on page 10 of the FFY14-18 Project Application Informational Booklet.
-If your project type is not on either list, contact your council's Planning Liaison.
+If your project type is not on the list, contact your council's Planning Liaison.
 For projects in gray areas, the Federal Highway Administration makes the final determination of project eligibility following MPO Policy Committee approval of a program of projects.

 Can CMAQ funds be combined with other federal funds like STP on the same project?

 Yes, but you still need to have the full amount of local match for all the federal funds.
 Federal funds such as CMAQ cannot be matched with another federal fund sources.
 Always check state programmed funds to make sure they are not federal sources such as Illinois Transportation Enhancement Program (ITEP) and Safe Routes to Schools (SR2S).

 Can MFT and bond funds be used for local match?

 Is my community eligible to receive CMAQ funding?

 CMAQ funding is only available for use in non-attainment areas for the 8-hour ozone and annual fine particulate matter (PM2.5) emission standards.
 Contact your council's Planning Liaison if you are unsure if your communtiy is in the non-attainment area.